Helen Maroulis: World Championship 2018

-Maroulis was defeated in the first round by fall by Azerbaijan’s Alyona Kolesnik, a shocking upset for the defending world and Olympic champion.
-The defeat has been attributed to a serious head injury (concussion from a tournament in January 2018).
-As Maroulis stated in post-match interview “I’m so used to telling someone, hey, don’t touch my head.”
-The injury was significant enough to cause Maroulis to delay her world team qualifier match, and significantly limited her live sparring prior to the event.
-It is reported that she was so limited by the injury that she only returned to live practice about 10 days before her rescheduled qualifying series.
+Maroulis was defeated in the first round by fall by Azerbaijan's Alyona Kolesnik, a shocking upset for the defending world and Olympic champion.
+The defeat was attributed to a serious head injury (a concussion from a tournament in January 2018).
+As Maroulis stated in post-match interview, "I'm so used to telling someone, hey, don't touch my head."
+The injury caused Maroulis to delay her world team qualifier match, and significantly limited her live sparring prior to the event.
+It was reported she was so limited by the injury that she only returned to live practice about 10 days before her rescheduled qualifying series.

 Tokyo Summer Olympics 2020

-Maroulis won a bronze medal by defeating Mongolia’s Khongorzul Boldsaikhan after losing to Risako Kawai of Japan in the 57kg semifinals.
+Maroulis won a bronze medal by defeating Mongolia's Khongorzul Boldsaikhan after controversially losing to Risako Kawai of Japan in the 57 kg semifinals.
 With the bronze medal, Maroulis became the first female wrestler in U.S. history to win two Olympic medals.

 Ivan Yariguin Grand Prix 2022

-Maroulis won a gold medal in the 57kg finals by forfeit as her opponent Olga Khoroshavtseva of Russia withdrew.
+Maroulis won a gold medal in the 57 kg final by forfeit as her opponent Olga Khoroshavtseva of Russia withdrew.

+Pan American Championships 2024

+In 2024, she won the gold medal in the women's 57 kg event at the Pan American Wrestling Championships held in Acapulco, Mexico.
+She defeated Giullia Penalber of Brazil in her gold medal match.

+Paris Summer Olympics 2024

+In 2024, she became the first female American wrestler to have qualified for three Olympics, upon qualifying for the 2024 Olympics.
+She qualified for the Olympics at the 2024 United States Olympic trials held in State College, Pennsylvania.

+On 9 August 2024, she won the bronze medal in the 57 kg women's freestyle wrestling event with a victory over Hannah Taylor of Canada.

+IBJJF No Gi World Championship 2024

+Maroulis made her Brazilian jiu-jitsu debut at the IBJJF No Gi World Championship 2024, where she competed in the lightweight blue belt division.
+She won all five matches and a took a gold medal in her weight class.